jinyx728/HackXSJTU-Nvidia/README.md

 ## Function Detail
 We implemented a smart car using Arduino and TX1.
 The smart car do some movement as following:
-* Move forward when the camera detect a car
+* Move forward when the camera detects a car
-* Move Back when detect a chair
+* Move Back when it detects a chair
-* Turn left when detect a cat
+* Turn left when it detects a cat
-* Turn right when detect a person
+* Turn right when it detects a person
-* Turn left then move forward when detect a bird
+* Turn left then move forward when it detects a bird
-* Turn right then move forward when detect a bicycle
+* Turn right then move forward when it detects a bicycle
-* Stop immediatily when the car meet an obstacle(using ultrasonic sensor)
+* Stop immediatily when the car meets an obstacle(using ultrasonic sensor)

 ## Techniques
 * Caffe Deeplearning framework